34+35

-"34+35" (pronounced "thirty-four thirty-five") is a song recorded by American singer Ariana Grande, included as the second track on her sixth studio album, Positions (2020).
-It was written by Grande, Albert Stanaj, Courageous Xavier Herrera, Scott Nicholson, Steven Franks, Tayla Parx, Victoria Monét, and its producers Peter Lee Johnson and Tommy Brown.
-The song was released through Republic Records on November 3, 2020, serving as the second official single from Positions.
-The song's title and chorus reference the 69 sex position, while the rest of its lyrics feature several sexual puns, double entendres, and sex jokes.
+"34+35" (pronounced "Thirty-Four Thirty-Five") is a song by American singer-songwriter Ariana Grande, released on November 3, 2020, by Republic Records as the second official single from her sixth studio album Positions (2020).
+Written by Grande, Albert Stanaj, Courageous Xavier Herrera, Scott Nicholson, Steven Franks, Tayla Parx, Victoria Monét, and its producers Peter Lee Johnson and Tommy Brown, the song has a title and chorus that both reference the 69 sex position, while the rest of its lyrics feature several sexual puns, double entendres, and sex jokes.

-"34+35" debuted at number eight on the US Billboard Hot 100, becoming Grande's 18th top ten single.
-The song later rose to reach a peak of number two following the release of the remix.
+"34+35" debuted at number eight on the US Billboard Hot 100, becoming Grande's 18th top ten single, and later rose to reach a peak of number two for two non-consecutive weeks, becoming her 12th top-five single.
 It also debuted at number five on the Billboard Global 200, becoming Grande's second top ten single on the chart; it later reached a peak of number two there.
-Additionally, "34+35" peaked within the top ten in Australia, Canada, Ireland, Malaysia, Singapore and the United Kingdom, giving Grande her 19th top ten single in the latter.
+Additionally, "34+35" peaked within the top ten in Australia, Canada, Ireland, Malaysia, Singapore and the United Kingdom, becoming Grande's 19th top ten single in the latter.

 Its music video, directed by Director X, premiered on November 17, 2020.
 A remix of the song, featuring American rappers Doja Cat and Megan Thee Stallion, was released on January 15, 2021.
-A live performance music video of "34+35" was released on July 15, 2021.
+A live performance video of "34+35" was released on July 15, 2021.